ComPWA/compwa.github.io/docs/develop.md

 ### Branching model

-While our aim is to maintain long-term, stable projects, {ref}`PWA software projects <pwa:software:Inventory of PWA projects>` are academic projects that are subject to change and often require swift modifications or new features for ongoing analyses.
+While our aim is to maintain long-term, stable projects, {ref}`PWA software projects <pwa:software:software inventory>` are academic projects that are subject to change and often require swift modifications or new features for ongoing analyses.
 For this reason, we work in different layers of development.
 These layers are represented by Git branches.

 ![Epic branches](./_static/epic-branches.svg)